Contract Redlining: A Guide to Smarter Negotiation

 - Use Version Control: Keep track of each contract version to avoid confusion and ensure everyone is working on the latest document.

-- Set Deadlines for Review: Establish timelines for each round of review to keep the redlining process moving efficiently.
+- Set Deadlines for Review: Establish timelines for each round of review to keep the contract redlining process moving efficiently.

 Key Stakeholders in the Contract Redlining